 • Measure the ingredients correctly.
 I highly recommend using a kitchen scale.

 • Make sure to cream the butter and sugar together for 4 – 5 minutes, until creamy and pale.
 To achieve this, the butter has to be at the right consistency; ideally, the butter will easily bend without breaking and will give slightly when pressed.
-If it looks or feels oily is too soft.
+If it looks or feels oily, it is too soft.

 • Don’t overmix the batter.
-Mix just until you’ve evenly distributed the ingredients throughout the batter.
+Mix just until the ingredients are evenly distributed throughout the batter.

 • Bake the cake(s) as soon as the batter is ready.

-I appreciate your feedback, and it helps others, too!Recipe reviews on the website are extremely valuable to other readers online.
+Recipe reviews on the website are extremely valuable to other readers online.
 So, please don’t forget to give it a 5-star rating below.

 Nutrition